Why Do I Poop In The Morning — And Sometimes Twice? A Gastroenterologist Explains

 What happens in your sleep is a big reason your body is usually ready for a poop in the morning.
 As you snooze, the small intestine and colon work to process all the food leftover from the day.
 After waking, it usually takes around 30 minutes for the urge to poop to set in.

-Ultimately, taking a prompt morning poop is not critical to a person’s health, Pasricha says.
+Don’t feel pressure to poop in the morning, though.
+Taking a prompt morning poop isn’t critical to a person’s health, Pasricha says.
 But it sure is a healthy way to poop as it ensures that you’re pooping on a regular basis.

 “Some people may not have morning bowel movements, and this does not necessarily mean there are any issues,” she says.
 “It is okay not to have morning bowel movements as long as people are having regular daily bowel movements.”